 Hillier, who earned an A.B. in 1959 and MFA in 1961 from Princeton, both in architecture, founded Hillier Architecture in 1966 and led it to become the third largest architectural firm in the United States.

 University officials and Hillier met early on with neighbors who live adjacent to the property to discuss the project.
-Construction is expected to be completed in summer 2013.
+Construction is expected to be completed in winter 2014.